chrisdwheatley/slack-brewbot/readme.md

 ##### Creating the WebHook process

-* Choose somewhere to run your BrewBot process, Heroku is a good start.
+* Choose somewhere to run your BrewBot process, Heroku is quick and easy to get setup.
 * Clone the repository `$ git clone {{git url}}`
 * Run the node process with a list of people you'd like to include in BrewBot's decision, e.g. `bin/slack-brewbot Sterling 'Cheryl Tunt' Lana 'Malory'`
 * Your process is now ready to be called from within your Slack instance.